hiikion/logi/docs.md

 log.debug('debug log')
 ```
 ## console logging
+(fak print all my hoimies use console log)
 its the same but the path can be what ever
 ```python
 log = logi(path='none', timestamp=True, dbg=True)